-On June 7, 2017, we granted shares of restricted stock to each of our named executive officers.
-For a description of the long-term incentive awards granted to our named executive officers during 2017, you should read the Summary Compensation Table and the Grants of Plan-Based Awards Table included in this Proxy Statement.
+On June 13, 2018, we granted shares of restricted stock to each of our named executive officers which had an aggregate grant date value of \$481,189 for the entire group.
+For a description of the long-term incentive awards granted to our named executive officers during 2018, you should read the Summary Compensation Table and the Grants of Plan-Based Awards Table included in this Proxy Statement.
 As discussed herein, the Compensation Committee believes that in the general absence of cash compensation, it is important to provide our executive officers, including the Chief Executive Officer, an incentive to increase shareholder value by awarding equity based compensation.

-In determining the number of shares of restricted stock granted to our officers during 2017, our Compensation Committee reviewed competitive data of a selected peer group.
-This peer group was updated based on analysis and feedback from our outside consultant, and five additional peer companies were added to our review.
+In determining the number of shares of restricted stock granted to our officers during 2018, our Compensation Committee reviewed competitive data of a selected peer group.
+This peer group was updated based on analysis and feedback from our outside consultant, and one peer company (Stratus Properties) was added to our peer group.
 Data was prepared by the human resource personnel of our Advisor.
 The data compared the compensation levels of our named executive officers against those of comparable positions in a selected peer group consisting of other comparable advisor managed healthcare real estate investment trusts ("REITs") in addition to peer companies of self-managed REITs with similar asset size and comparable dividend yield.

 The companies in the advisor peer group, which had no salaried employees since they are managed pursuant to advisory or management agreements, consisted of Hospitality Properties Trust and Senior Housing Properties Trust.
-Companies included in the self-managed peer group were Agree Realty Corp., BRT Realty Trust (now BRT Apartments), Care Trust REIT, Condor (formerly Supertel Hospitality), First Real Estate Investment Trust of NJ, Four Corners Properties Trust, Getty Realty Corp., Gladstone Commercial Corp., LTC Properties, Inc., Monmouth Real Estate Investment Corp., One Liberty Properties, Inc., Sotherly (formerly MHI Hospitality), UMH Properties, Inc., and Wheeler REIT.
+Companies included in the self-managed peer group were Agree Realty Corp., BRT Apartments (formerly BRT Realty Trust), Care Trust REIT, Condor (formerly Supertel Hospitality), First Real Estate Investment Trust of NJ, Four Corners Properties Trust, Getty Realty Corp., Gladstone Commercial Corp., LTC Properties, Inc.,

+Monmouth Real Estate Investment Corp., One Liberty Properties, Inc., Sotherly (formerly MHI Hospitality), Stratus Properties, UMH Properties, Inc., and Wheeler REIT.